'shard' Dialect

 The shard.grid operation is a symbol operation that identifies a specific grid.
 The operation has three attributes:

-: This attribute represents the shape of the device grid.
+sym_name: This attribute uniquely identifies the name of the grid.
+This name serves as a symbolic reference to the grid throughout the MLIR module, allowing for consistent referencing and easier debugging.shape: This attribute represents the shape of the device grid.
 It uses the same notation as a tensor shape.
 Also allowing for dynamic dimensions.
 This flexibility allows for dynamic device assignment or configurations where the exact number of devices might not be determined during compile time.
-For example2x?x4
+For example2x?x4.

 Example: